 Starting in March 2018, we will begin reading “Switch; How to Change Things When Change is Hard” by Chip & Dan Heath.
 During our discussions of this book, we hope to begin formulating plans for what our little Congregation can actually do to facilitate change right here in Josephine County.
 We seek to listen and understand both sides of this dilemma, as we seek renewed unification with respect for all.

-We will probably take a short break between books, and would like to invite new participants to join us when we start up again.
-Details of our plans for the next study will be announced, once we have firmed them up.
+We would like to invite new participants to join us at any time.
+We meet every Monday between 2:00-3:00 p.m. in the Walt Whitman Room.
 If you are interested in joining us, or have a suggested study book or topic to offer, please contact Georgia Moulton.